 - Symptoms include fatigue, muscle loss, mood swings, and darkening of skin in different regions.

-- Dizziness when standing, weight loss, salt craving, low blood pressure are also associated with Addison disease.
+- Dizziness when standing, weight loss, salt craving, low blood pressure have known associations with Addison disease.

 - Adrenal fatigue is a term applied to adrenal insufficiency and the symptoms closely relate to Addison’s disease.